zerubeus/moog-sub37-mcp/README.md

 # Prompt Examples

+Prompt should start with "use Moog sub37 MCP to ..."

 ```
 "Design a deep, resonant bass patch using the Moog filter's self-oscillation on midi channel 3"
 "Create an evolving pad sound using both oscillators in Duo mode on midi channel 3"